-Steam Ejector in Refrigeration Cycle CFD Simulation (VALIDATION)
+Steam Ejector in Refrigeration Cycle Simulation, Paper CFD Validation, ANSYS Fluent

 This product simulates “CFD simulation on the effect of primary nozzle geometries for a steam ejector in refrigeration cycle” paper, and validates the article results.

 This product includes Geometry & Mesh file and a comprehensive Training Movie.